 In general, property owners have a duty to either remedy or warn of any dangerous conditions that they know or should know about.
 Failure to fix or alert someone of a dangerous condition is likely a breach of their legal duty and grounds for damages.
 Available damages in personal injury claims include both economic damages such as compensation for medical expenses and lost wages as well as non-economic damages like pain and suffering.
 Depending on where you were injured, the responsible party may be a private citizen, a corporation, or a government entity.
 Bringing a suit against the government is very different from bringing one against a corporation or private citizen.

 If someone fell on a piece of property, one of the main factors used to determine liability is that person’s status.
 In general, there are three different different classifications of visitors who are all treated differently under the law.
 Depending on the classification of the person in question, the law as it pertains to a slip and fall accident may change.

 One of the most important aspects of a slip and fall case is adhering to the statute of limitations.
 The statute of limitations for personal injury claims in Massachusetts is three years from the date of the incident.
 If a claim is not filed within this deadline, then your case will be dismissed.
 However, if you are filing a claim against a government entity, because of a poorly maintained sidewalk or road for example, then you must give formal notice to that entity and the time period to file is reduced to two years.
 Filing a personal injury claim against the government is more complex, so be sure to contact an experienced lawyer for assistance.

-The legal team at Sweeney Merrigan Law has the knowledge and experience that it takes to successfully pursue slip and fall claims.
+The Boston personal injury lawyer at Sweeney Merrigan Law has the knowledge and experience that it takes to successfully pursue slip and fall claims.
 If you or a loved one has been injured in a slip and fall accident, call Sweeney Merrigan Law today for a free consultation.
 Our legal professionals will fully investigate the circumstances of your accident and aggressively pursue all available means of compensation.